nicholehayes/WeatherRecs/README.md

 Unzip the GitHub file, and place in the locally created ~/AndroidStudioProjects folder created upon installation.

 Open the project directory in Android Studio.
 Then run the source code using the green arrow icon at the top.
-When prompted to create a virtual device, create a Nexus 6P device (using Android 7.0) and run.
+When prompted to create a virtual device, create a Nexus 6P device (using Android 7.0, SDK 24) and run.